AndreaDiotallevi/moovli-2/README.md

 - Build a front-end web application that people would use and have fun playing around with.
 - Use and understand React design patterns and its testing frameworks Jest and Enzyme.
-- Use Redux for state management
+- Use Redux for state management.
-- Test Redux actions and reducers with integration tests
+- Test Redux actions and reducers with integration tests.
 - Handle nested asynchronous requests from multiple APIs within a React application.
 - Deploy a front-end app to AWS, given API restrictions for production websites.
 - Use Python to scrape data from the internet and save it into a usable JSON format.